Issues

 Commissioners also approved one-time funding this year to bring national award-winning author Jacqueline Woodson to Jefferson County as part of the library’s author series.

-As a frequent library user, I strongly support a robust, forward thinking library system that’s responsive to today’s needs.
+As a frequent library user, I strongly support a robust, forward-thinking library system that’s responsive to today’s needs.

 Have A Question?